SU-IST707-FS25/master-group-project/README.md

 ## Log
 2025-09-22
-- (Bob) M2.T1 — Evaluated VADER; not happy with results.
+- (Bob) ⏳ M2.T1 — Evaluated VADER; not happy with results.
 Going to try https://huggingface.co/shhossain/all-MiniLM-L6-v2-sentiment-classifier

 2025-09-24
-- (Alice) - Tried aggregating scores, but uncertain how to handle different sentiment types from new model?
+- (Alice) ⏳ M2.T2 — Tried aggregating scores, but uncertain how to handle different sentiment types from new model?

 2025-09-26
-- (Carol) 🆕 M2.T3 — Added PCA for dimensionality reduction.
+- (Carol) 🆕 M2.T3 — Added PCA for dimensionality reduction
 ```